ehealthsuisse/EPR-by-example/files/RetrieveDocumentSet.md

 ## Message Semantics

-Messages are encoded as described in the **[ebXML](http://www.ebxml.org)** standard with restictions defined in the IHE profile and the ordinances to the Swiss EPR.
+Messages are encoded as described in the **[ebXML](http://www.ebxml.org)** standard with restrictions defined in the IHE profile and the ordinances to the Swiss EPR.

 ### Request Message

-The following snippet displays a sample request recorded during the EPR projectathon in September 2020, with abbrevations to increase readability.
+The following snippet displays a sample request recorded during the EPR projectathon in September 2020, with abrevations to increase readability.
 The raw request file may be found **[here](../samples/ITI-43_request_raw.xml)**.

 The request message shall be a XML SOAP envelope with the query embedded in the *Body* element of the SOAP envelope.
 The